Famous Murder Cases That Changed America

 The Craigslist Killer (2010)

 Philip Markoff was a medical student at Boston University that ended up a notorious thief and murderer at the age of 23 years old.
 Over the course of a week, Philip Markoff killed three women he met off Craigslist at a Boston hotel, the Westin Copley Marriott.
-Markoff tried to commit suicide in his jail cell several times after his ex-fiance left him, and ultimately succeeded on August 15, 2010.
+Markoff tried to end his life in his jail cell several times after his ex-fiance left him, and ultimately succeeded on August 15, 2010.
 The case has since been featured in TV, books, and movies, and was the nail in the coffin for the removal of the personals section from Craigslist.

 The Borden murders remains a well known homicide in Massachusetts, despite the fact it happened over 100 years ago.
 The Borden’s were at their estate in Fall River, Massachusetts when they were brutally murdered with an axe by an unknown assailant.
 To this day the case has never been officially solved, but one suspect was their own daughter, Lizzie Borden.
 Lizzie was acquitted but remained a suspect to the community for the rest of her life.